Charleston, South Carolina: Contemporary era (1945–present)

 Charleston languished economically for several decades in the 20th century, though the large federal military presence in the region helped to shore up the city's economy.
 Charleston's tourism boom began in earnest following the publication of Albert Simons and Samuel Lapham's Architecture of Charleston in the 1920s.

-The Charleston Hospital Strike of 1969, in which mostly black workers protested discrimination and low wages, was one of the last major events of the civil rights movement.
+The Charleston Hospital Strike of 1969, in which mostly Black workers protested discrimination and low wages, was one of the last major events of the civil rights movement.
 It attracted Ralph Abernathy, Coretta Scott King, Andrew Young, and other prominent figures to march with the local leader, Mary Moultrie.
+The 1969 Charleston hospital strike was built on generations of community-building and activism within Charleston's Black, working-class neighborhoods.
+Notably, activists from former labor struggles provided guidance for the hospital strike; for example, Lillie Mae Doster and Isaiah Bennett, participants of the 1945-1946 Cigar Factory Strike in Charleston, shared their experience and resources with hospital strikers in 1969.

 Joseph P. Riley Jr. was elected mayor in the 1970s and helped advance several cultural aspects of the city.

 Between 1989 and 1996, Charleston saw two significant economic hits.
 First, the eye of Hurricane Hugo came ashore at Charleston Harbor in 1989, and though the worst damage was in nearby McClellanville, three-quarters of the homes in Charleston's historic district sustained damage of varying degrees.
 The hurricane caused over $2.8 billion in damage.
 The city rebounded fairly quickly after the hurricane and has grown in population, reaching an estimated 124,593 residents in 2009.
 Second, in 1993, the Base Realignment and Closure Commission (BRAC) directed that Naval Base Charleston be closed.
 Pursuant to BRAC action, Naval Base Charleston was closed on April 1, 1996, although some activities remain under the cognizance of Naval Support Activity Charleston, now part of Joint Base Charleston.